GuanyaShi/blog/_posts/2021-11-24-NeuralControl.md

 ## Encoding invariance to deep learning really helps

-The last reflection I would like to share is the importance of encoding invariance to deep learning.
+The last principle I would like to share is the importance of encoding invariance to deep learning.
 Real-world autonomous systems have a lot of nice structures, which should be leveraged in deep learning.
 In _Neural-Swarm_, we encoded _heterogeneous permutation invariance_ when learning the residual dynamics $g(x_t,u_t,N_1,\cdots,N_K)$.
 For example, $h(x_1,x_2,y_1,y_2)=\sin(x_1x_2)+\cos(y_1+y_2)$ is a heterogeneous-permutation-invariant function, because switching $x_1,x_2$ or $y_1,y_2$ doesn't change the function output but switching $x_1,y_1$ does.
 It turns out that encoding such invariance is crucial and allows us to generalize from 1-3 robots in training to 5-16 robots in testing.
 The following video shows the data collection process, where we only used 1-3 robots:

 <center>
 <table width="70%" align="center">